Lobazok/BidanJs/Documentation/EN/Introduction.md

 ~~~

-This function returns the output of the neural network, does not require any parameter
+This function returns the output of the neural network, does not require any parameters

 #### OutputLog function